tazim04/List-App/README.md

 ## List Maker

 A simple list maker application.
-The front-end was built using React, Javascript, CSS, and Bootstrap.
-The back-end was built using Java Springboot and MySQL.
+The Frontend was built using React, Javascript, CSS, and Bootstrap.
+The Backend was built using Java Springboot and MySQL.

 ## Project Status